Trusted Paris itineraries & local intel since 2003

 ○ Jardin des Tuileries

-Also, the Charles de Gaulle-Etoile metro station on RER A will also be closed during this time.
+Also, the Charles de Gaulle-Etoile metro station on RER A will be closed now.
 However, the schedule for public transport in Paris on Bastille Day can be modified.
-So it’s best to always check with the RATP (Paris public transport authority) for any changes to schedules or routes of metro stations.
+So, it’s best to always check with the RATP (Paris Public Transport Authority) for schedule changes or metro station routes.

 What Should I Wear For The Bastille Day Events in Paris?

-I would say wear something that’s lightweight, comfortable, and breathable, as Paris in July can become really hot and humid.
-As for the shoes, go for something that’s comfortable to walk long distances, as you’ll be doing a lot of walking and standing.
-And don’t forget to wear lots of sunscreen because the weather could be really sunny during the day.
+Wear something lightweight, comfortable, and breathable, as Paris in July can become hot and humid.
+As for the shoes, go for something comfortable to walk long distances, as you’ll be doing a lot of walking and standing.
+And don’t forget to wear lots of sunscreen because the weather could be sunny during the day.

 Related Resources: